COVID-19: What you need to know

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-However, the beta blockers that can cause weight gain usually aren't prescribed unless other medications haven't worked, or if you have a specific heart condition that requires taking those medications.
+The beta blockers associated with weight gain usually aren't prescribed unless other medications haven't worked.
+Or, they may be prescribed if you have a specific heart condition that's helped by those medications.

 Beta blockers are used to treat a host of conditions, including high blood pressure, heart failure, migraines, glaucoma and anxiety.
 Doctors aren't sure exactly why some beta blockers cause weight gain.
 It could be that beta blockers slow your metabolism.